nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 provides some background into our (the original developers of Connoisseur) thinking and the rationale behind the decisions.

 ### 5.1 Mode Switch Feature
-The mode switch feature is shown in Figure 4.
+The mode switch feature is shown in Figure 5.
 The two modes in Connoisseur are Review and Recommendation.
 These two modes have some overlapping commands.
 However, depending on the mode Connoisseur is currently in, the same command displays different output to the user.
 Each mode has its own unique features and commands as well.
 This section explains how the mode switch feature is implemented.

 ![img.png](images/modeSwitchingCodeSnippet.png)
-Figure 4.
+<p align="center">Figure 5.
 Mode Switching in Connoisseur

-The following Figure 5 is the Sequence diagram to _Switch Mode_.<br>
+The following Figure 6 is the Sequence diagram to _Switch Mode_.<br>

 ![img_1.png](diagrams/ModeSwitch.png)
-Figure 5.
+<p align="center">Figure 6.
 Sequence Diagram for Mode Switch Feature

 A general explanation of how this feature works:: <br>